Part III: Overview

 Artificial Intelligence (AI) refers to the simulation of human intelligence processes by machines, especially computer systems.
-AI-based systems are software systems with functionalities enabled by at least one AI component (e.g., for image- and speech recognition and autonomous driving).
+AI-based systems are software systems with functionalities enabled by at least one AI component (e.g., for image-and speech recognition and autonomous driving).
 AI-based systems are becoming pervasive in society due to advances in AI.
-As AI becomes increasingly embedded in the fabric of business and our everyday lives, both corporations and consumer-advocacy groups have lobbied for more explicit rules to ensure that it is used relatively.
+With AI becoming increasingly embedded in the fabric of business and our everyday lives, both corporations and consumer-advocacy groups have lobbied for more explicit rules to ensure that it is used relatively.
 Failure of an AI element can lead to system failure [R1], hence the need for AI verification and validation (V&V).

-This article provides an overview of how machine learning components or subsystems “fit” in the systems engineering framework in Pharma, and Life Sciences Domain identifies characteristics of AI subsystems that create challenges in their V&V, illuminates those challenges, and provides some potential solutions while noting open or continuing areas of research in the V&V of AI subsystems.
+This article provides an overview of how machine learning components or subsystems “fit” into the systems engineering framework in Pharma, and Life Sciences Domain identifies characteristics of AI subsystems creating challenges in their V&V, illuminates those challenges, and provides some potential solutions while noting open or continuing areas of research in the V&V of AI subsystems.

 AI-based System Development Life Cycle: V&V activities.

 AI-based systems have a different life cycle than traditional systems, and the V&V activities occur throughout their entire life cycle.
 Validation is the key to ensuring that patient safety, product quality and data integrity are guaranteed.
 Of course, also efficacy is tested, and the models must be validated before initial deployment, and then must be continuously monitored and adapted upon implementation to ensure that the intended operation is performed.

 Some definitions related to data are needed to understand the AI System Development Life Cycle flow:

 - Train data: It is a huge dataset that is used to teach a machine learning model how to act.